Louise Cattell Memorial Gig in Aid of Mentor UK

-A memorial gig is being held on 2 March, at Nambucca, Upper Islington for Louise Cattell who died exactly six years ago in March 2011.
-The proceeds for the event will fund work progammes for the drugs and alcohol prevention charity Mentor UK.
+A memorial gig is being held tomorrow evening, 2 March, at Nambucca, Upper Islington for Louise Cattell who died exactly six years ago in March 2011.
+The proceeds for the event will fund work programmes for the drugs and alcohol prevention charity Mentor UK.

 (Photo: http://mma.prnewswire.com/media/470963/Louise_Cattell.jpg )